monarch-initiative/monarch-trapi-kp/README.md

 The [MultiCurieQueries.ipynb Jupyter Notebook](./docs/MultiCurieQueries.ipynb) _may_ require a minimum Python version of 3.11 to run and does require installation of the optional poetry dependencies.
 Modifying the above command as follows:

     poetry install -E jupyter

+Please note that the MMCQ server itself must be running (see below) for the Jupyter Notebook itself to work!

 ### Configure MMCQ settings